odota/core/README.md

 - `docker system prune` Cleans your system of any stopped containers, images, and volumes
 - `docker-compose build` Rebuilds your containers (e.g. for database schema updates)
 - `docker pull odota/parser` You may need to do this if the Java parse server has updated.
 Remove and recreate the parser container to run the latest code.
-- Tests are written using the `mocha` framework.
-  - `npm test` runs the full test suite.
+- `npm test` runs the test suite using the Node.js test runner
-  - Use `mocha` CLI for more fine-grained control over the tests you want to run.
 - Starter data
   - You can request a parse by ID to get a match with parsed data, e.g. `npm run request`
     - To complete a parse the following services need to be running: `pm2 start ecosystem.config.js --only web,retriever,parser`